skonester/Plumbyr/README.md

 The distributable is **dist/win-x64/Plumbyr.exe**: one self-contained Windows x64 executable.
 Copy that file to the destination computer and run it.
 No separate .NET or Node installation is needed.
 The existing application manifest requests administrator rights.

-The EXE includes .NET, native UI libraries, Node, the Kudu browser worker, cleaning rules, images, and Kudu/Node license notices.
+The EXE bundles .NET 10, Avalonia 12.0.2 UI libraries, System.Management, DXGI, Serilog, ByteSize, FSharp.Json, a pinned Node runtime (`node.exe`), the Kudu browser worker (`Kudu/worker.mjs`), embedded cleaning rules (`win32rules/*.json`), assets (`Assets/icon.png`), and license notices (`Kudu/vendor/LICENSE`, `NODE-LICENSE`).
+The `.fsproj` embeds these as `Plumbyr.Payload/*` resources; `Prepare-Node.ps1` downloads the pinned archive to `.build/node/win-x64` before build.
 On first launch, bundled files are materialized in a per-build cache under **%LOCALAPPDATA%/Plumbyr/runtime**. .NET also extracts native libraries to its standard temporary bundle cache.
 No sibling files need to be distributed with the EXE.

 Logs and cleaning history live under **%LOCALAPPDATA%/Plumbyr**, so the executable can run from a directory that is not writable.